Written by Md. Merajul Islam — Internal Auditor & Cost Control Specialist | Updated May 2026

 - Check your first payslip to verify the sacrifice is reflected

-- Review annually—adjust if your circumstances change
+- Review annually — adjust if your circumstances change

 - Watch for student loan or Child Benefit impacts

-Conclusion: Salary Sacrifice Is the Tax-Smart Pension Strategy
+Conclusion: The Tax-Smart Pension Strategy

 - UK Pension Tax Calculator — Understand tax on pension withdrawals

-Disclaimer: This article is for informational purposes only and does not constitute financial or tax advice.
+Last updated: May 2026 | Tax Year: 2026/27.
+This article is for informational purposes only and does not constitute financial or tax advice.
 Salary sacrifice rules vary by scheme and employer.
-For specific guidance on your circumstances, consult your HR team or a qualified financial adviser.
+For guidance specific to your circumstances, consult your HR team or a qualified financial adviser.
 HMRC rules are subject to change; always verify current regulations on gov.uk.